Divyanshupandey007/Ecommerce_frontPage/README.md

 **Clone and Setup Instructions:**
 To clone and set up this Next.js project locally, follow these steps:

-1. Install the project dependencies using npm, yarn, or pnpm (choose one):
+1. Install the project dependencies using npm:

 ```bash
 npm install